denzil-muchangi/denzil-muchangi/README.md

 # 👋 Hi there!
-I'm Denzil Eugene Muchangi.
+I'm Denzil Muchangi.

 Welcome to my GitHub profile!
 I love to explore new technologies, build innovative solutions, and contribute to the tech community.
 Here, you can find a collection of my projects, contributions, and the tech stacks that fuel my coding adventures.